96boards/documentation/consumer/sophon-edge/getting-started/README.md

 | OS                   | Linux                                                                                            |
 | Dimensions           | 85mm x 54mm                                                                                      |

+**NOTE:** Many compliance items for this board were waived due to the nature of the chipset being used and the uniqueness of the board.
+The Edge BM1880 TPU ASIC accels in its AI and deep learning abilities, though it is limited in its ability to provide the following items:

+- Instead of OTG or C port near center of board, the two host ports are pushed into the center, and it uses a 3.0 A port as OTG.
+- Does not have any display output capability.
+- Does not have high speed connector.
+- Ethernet port exeeds component maximum height limit of 6.5mm.

 ***

 ## Starting the board for the first time